rcsb/mmtf/spec.md

 *Example*:

-Starting with the `BinaryArray`/`Uint8Array`
+Starting with the `BinaryArray`/`Uint8Array`:

 ```JSON
 [ 0, 0, 0, 65, 0, 0, 0, 66, 0, 0, 89, 67 ]
 ```

-Decoding the ASCII characters
+Decoding the ASCII characters:

 ```JSON
 [ "", "", "", "A", "", "", "", "B", "", "", "Y", "C" ]
 ```

-Creating the list of chain IDs
+Creating the list of chain IDs:

 ```JSON
 [ "A", "B", "YC" ]